 Macmasters Apistogramma (Apistogramma macmasteri)

-The Apistogramma macmasteri has a slim torpedo-shaped body.
-Their bodies are a pale silvery-grey colour with a fine, distinct broken horizontal, black line running along the spine starting behind the eye and running through to the end of the caudal fin.
-In addition, these fish have a distinct black stripe running from behind the eye, downwards and backwards to the base of the gill plates.
-Lastly, their head, and as far back as their gill plates, are marble patterned with a combination of body colour, rich orange colour and black.
-The lips on these fish are somewhat thickened and dark grey.
+Moreover, these fish have a distinct black stripe running from behind the eye, downward, and backward to the base of the gill plates.
+Last but not least, their head and gill plates are marble-patterned with a combination of body colour, rich orange colour, and black.
+Finally, the lips on these fish are somewhat thickened and dark grey.

 |Scientific Name||Apistogramma macmasteri|